 Making healthcare more of a team sport requires that hospitals identify and support internal champions in all relevant departments.
 However, breaking down personnel, technology and data silos is a heavy lift for even the most innovative health systems.
 Tight budgets, unsuccessful technology implementations and reluctance to embrace even necessary change can be an overwhelming temptation to embrace the status quo.

 Hospitals each have their own unique characteristics, culture and needs.
-Identifying and documenting those attributes are critical to patient safety standardization.
+Identifying and documenting those attributes are critical to improved patient safety standardization.

-The first step in patient safety standardization is an assessment of needs and potential impact to workflow.
+The first step to improved patient safety standardization is an assessment of needs and potential impact to workflow.
 The formidable task list that comes with enterprise-wide reforms requires the input and expertise leadership from multiple stakeholders, including IT networking, facilities, patient safety experts, educators, informatics nurses, laboratory staff, pharmacists, electrical engineers, biomedical engineers, quality improvement specialists, vendors and direct-care clinical staff.

 Vendor partnerships also are essential.
 Health IT implementations can be expensive, complex, involve as dozens of stakeholders, and are often up against aggressive deadlines.
 The quality of the relationship with the vendor supplying the solution can make a huge difference.